chef/chef/docs/dev/design_documents/resource_load_and_converge_methods.md

 > The easiest way to write a resource must be the most correct one.

 There is a subtle pitfall when updating a resource, where the user has set *some* values, but not all.
-One can easily end up writing a resource which will overwrite perfectly good system properties with their defaults, which can cause instability.
+One can easily end up writing a resource, which will overwrite perfectly good system properties with their defaults, and can cause instability.
 If the user does not specify a property, it is generally preferable to preserve its existing value rather than overwrite it.

 To prevent this, referencing the bare property in an `action` will now yield the *actual* value if load_current_value succeeded, and the *default* value if we are creating a new resource (if `load_current_value` raised `ActualValueDoesNotExist`).